Genitourinary system: Structures

+Urethra

+Female Urethra

+The urethra of an adult human female is 3-4 cm long.
+The female urethra is located between the bladder neck to the external urethral orifice and is behind the symphysis pubis.The urethral wall is composed of an inner epithelial lining, a sub-mucosa layer containing vascular supply, a thin fascial layer, and two layers of smooth muscle.

+Male Urethra

+The urethra of an adult human male is 18-20 cm long.It has a diameter of 8-9 mm.The male urethra is divided into two sections.

 Disorders

 Disorders of the genitourinary system includes a range of disorders from those that are asymptomatic to those that manifest an array of signs and symptoms.
 Causes for these disorders include congenital anomalies, infectious diseases, trauma, or conditions that secondarily involve the urinary structure.

 To gain access to the body, pathogens can penetrate mucous membranes lining the genitourinary tract.